matrix-org/matrix-ios-sdk/README.rst

 gateway will be the server that has the private key you used to request your APNS certificate.
-Your push gateway needs to expose a path that accept a POST request to send notifications: see the HTTP Push Notification Protocol section the Matrix Spercification for more details.
+Your push gateway needs to expose a path that accept a POST request to send notifications: see the HTTP Push Notification Protocol section the Matrix Specification for more details.
 As per the specification, Matrix strongly recommends that the path of this URL be '/_matrix/push/v1/notify'.
 The URL of this endpoint is the URL your client should put into the 'url' value of the 'data' dictionary.